 As just discussed, awareness is one of the most helpful tools we have for keeping one step ahead of an angry outburst.
-In addition to becoming aware of situations and thoughts that trigger anger, it is also helpful to pay attention to physical signals that anger is building up.
-For example, clenching your teeth or fists, tension in your neck or stomach, feeling hot and flushed, increases in heart rate and breathing are common anger signals.
-These physical signals, in combination with anger-feeding thoughts and expectations, are cues that we should "cool down," adjust our expectations or attitudes, or simply walk away from a situation.
+In addition to becoming aware of situations and thoughts that trigger anger, it is also helpful to pay attention of physical signals that anger is building up.
+For example, clenching your teeth or fists, tension in your neck or stomach, feeling hot and flushed, increases in heart rate and breathing.
+These physical signals, in combination with anger-feeding thoughts and expectations, may be an early warning that we should "cool down," adjust our expectations or attitudes, or simply walk away from a situation.